MikeCurleyCoosan/myproject/README.md

 </a>

-This README has being written with [GitHub's Documentation on README's](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes) in mind.
-You should refer to that documentation for more information on writing an appropriate README for visitore to your repository.
+_This README has being written with [GitHub's Documentation on README's](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes) in mind.
+You should refer to that documentation for more information on writing an appropriate README for visitors to your repository._

-You can find out more about writing in MarkDown in [GitHub Documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
+_You can find out more about writing in MarkDown in [GitHub Documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)_

 ## Table of Contents.